 Every attempt should be made to resolve the matter informally (Step 1 in the table above).
-Students are encouraged to meet with an appropriate adviser, in the following order: the college Graduate Director, GCTS Coordinator, Director, GCTS, TST Director, in order to acquire information and to receive advice about the process.
 If that attempt is unsuccessful, then the matter may proceed to a formal appeal at Step 2.

 11.3.2 Disputed grade.

 Instructor Reread or Reassessment